Regional Cooperation Council

 The Regional Cooperation Council is a cooperation framework established in 2008 to facilitate cooperation and development in South Eastern Europe.
-It's secretariat is based in Sarajevo, Bosnia and Herzegovina.
+Its secretariat is based in Sarajevo, Bosnia and Herzegovina.

 Background

-The Regional Cooperation Council was established at a 2008 meeting of foreign affairs ministers from the South-East European Cooperation Process to superceed the Stability Pact for Southeastern Europe.
+The Regional Cooperation Council was established at a 2008 meeting of foreign affairs ministers from the South-East European Cooperation Process to supersede the Stability Pact for Southeastern Europe.
 The organization was founded by SEECP participants and is funded in part by the European Union to further promote European integration and cooperation.
 The RCC is led by a Secretary-General, currently Amer Kapetanovic and consists of 46 participants.
 Participants are made up of the SEECP countries, along with other countries and supranational organizations who are interested in the stability and development of the region.

 A major project of the RCC is the development of the Regional Economic Area (REA), to better integrate South East European economies.
 The status of the REA had been uncertain with competing integration projects like the 2019 Open Balkan initiative.
 However on 2 July 2023, Albanian prime minister Edi Rama stated the Open Balkans project is over and the countries will revert back to the Berlin Process.